near-examples/FT/README-Windows.md

 If you're using Gitpod, you can skip this step.

 1. Make sure Rust is installed per the prerequisites in [`near-sdk-rs`](https://github.com/near/near-sdk-rs#pre-requisites)
 2. Ensure `near-cli` is installed by running `near --version`.
-If not installed, install with: `npm install -g near-cli`
+If not installed, install with: `npm install --global near-cli`

 ## Building